process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 The results are under `/test/e2e/performance/data/`. \
 Preview is available in the browser, simply open file `/bpmn-visu-js/test/e2e/performance/index.html` in your favourite browser.

+### Bundles tests

+They ensure that the bundles provided in the npm package are working, and they are defined under `/test/bundles/`.

 ## Running tests

 See `package.json` for extra available scripts